-What is a traffic island?
+What is a Traffic Island?

 Example & Use of Traffic Island

 - Shape and size: The shape & size of traffic island is determined on the basis of function it is meant to serve.
 Like in case of median its much longer in length than width because its function is to divide the flow of traffic.
-In case of a channalizer the function of traffic island is to channelized the flow of traffic in a particular direction.
+In case of a channelizer the function of traffic island is to channelized the flow of traffic in a particular direction.
 These are sometimes elongated like in case of a channelizers.
-These can also be round like in case or rotatory and round about which are used for giving a larger maneuvering space to drivers.
+These can also be round like in case or rotatory and round about which are used for giving a larger manoeuvring space to drivers.

 - Location: Traffic island can be present on the side of road, across the road or even in mid way along the road.
 The functional classification of island is the most important determining factor of the location of an island.

-- Island type: The decision of using a painted, concrete structure, traffic cone etc rests with the transportation department and can be chosen as per the economics and the extent to which these fulfill the requirement.
+- Island type: The decision of using a painted, concrete structure, traffic cone etc rests with the transportation department and can be chosen as per the economics and the extent to which these fulfil the requirement.
 However if the traffic volume is substantial, concrete structure is generally used as it forces the user to follow it, painted lines work where people are law-abiding and the flow of traffic is relatively less.

-Classification of Traffic Islands
+Classification and Types of Traffic Islands

 There are three main classifications involved based on the purpose they serve.
 The purposes served may be more than one depending on their geometry, location, size and shape.